LaviniaUngaro/CapstoneProject/README.md

 ---

-## 🙏 Acknowledgments

-Special thanks to all the asset creators for making their work available to the indie development community.
+🙏 Special thanks to all the asset creators for making their work available to the indie development community.